needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 [!code-cs[lambda-params](../package/DocCodeSamples.Tests/LambdaJobExamples.cs#lambda-params)]

-You can pass up to eight parameters to an Entities.ForEach lambda function.
-The parameters must be grouped in the following order:
+By default, you can pass up to eight parameters to an Entities.ForEach lambda function.
+(If you need to pass more parameters, you can [define a custom delegate](#custom-delegates).)
+When using the standard delegates, you must group the parameters in the following order:

     1. Parameters passed-by-value first (no parameter modifiers)
     2. Writable parameters second (`ref` parameter modifier)